kavorite/S5/README.md

 # S5: Simple State Space Layers for Sequence Modeling

 This repository provides the official implementation and experiments for the
-paper: Simple State Space Layers for Sequence Modeling (https://arxiv.org/TBDNEEDTOUPDATE TRY TO INCLUDE pretty Picture like S4 does).
+paper: Simplified State Space Layers for Sequence Modeling (https://arxiv.org/TBDNEEDTOUPDATE).
 The core contribution is the S5 layer which is meant to simplify the prior S4 approach (https://arxiv.org/abs/2111.00396) while retaining its performance and efficiency.